 - Loose objects on car

 Racing is done by Den in the following order: Tigers, Wolves, Bears, Webelos 1, Webelos 2, with one winner out of each age group.
-This will be followed by an open race targeted primarily at siblings (think little baby brothers, big kids, and Gummy Bears).
-Open race cars must still conform to all of the above rules and be checked in accordingly.
+This will be followed by an open race targeted primarily at siblings.
+Open race cars must still conform to all of the above rules and be checked in on Saturday.
 Each car races four heats – one on each of the four lanes of the track.
 Of the four heats, the worst time is dropped and the winner is the car with the fastest average time for its three best heats, measured in elapsed seconds.
 The five Den winners qualify to race in the Marin Council Meet, which annually is held on the first day of the Marin County Fair.
 The five Den Winners will be impounded at the close of our races, in accordance with Marin Council rules, in order to qualify to run at the Council Meet.

 Funny, unique designs are encouraged.
 There will be special design prizes awarded irrespective of car performance.
 Cars can be accessorized with almost any kind of item provided the completed car meets all the rules, which are listed above.